Title IX - Resources for Students and Parents

 School discipline, consequences & accountability

 Want more information but not sure where to start or who to ask?
-Our district Title IX team consults with students, parents, staff, or members of the community.
-Give us a call, send an email, or follow us on Instagram at titleixpps!
+Our team consults with students, parents, staff, and community members.
+Give us a call, send an email, or follow us on Instagram at titleixpps

 Resources for PPS students & families organized by theme: